 3. Practice Your Interview Skills (Seriously)

-Before meeting with the hiring manager, practice your interview skills and prepare for any questions they may ask.
-Learn everything you can about the company (stalk LinkedIn, Glassdoor, the company website, and their social media pages).
+Before meeting with the Hiring Manager, practice your interview skills and prepare for any questions they may ask.
+Learn everything you can about the company (stalk LinkedIn, Glassdoor, the company website, and social media pages, etc.).
 Compose your own list of appropriate follow-up questions and practice your answer to that inevitable "tell me about yourself" question.

 4. Offer SOLID References